 Search engine optimisation

-SEO analytics is the process of collecting and analyzing raw data to better inform your search engine optimization efforts.
-It helps you to prioritize tasks, get approval for SEO campaigns, and make better decisions to improve SEO.
+SEO analytics is the process of collecting and analysing raw data to better inform your search engine optimisation efforts.
+It helps you to prioritise tasks, get approval for SEO campaigns, and make better decisions to improve SEO.

-Whether you’re optimizing a personal blog or multimillion eCom site, the insights you’ll gain from analytics should be at the core of your approach to defining and improving performance.
+Whether you’re optimising a personal blog or multimillion eCom site, the insights you’ll gain from analytics should be at the core of your approach to defining and improving performance.

-User behavior analytics are a set of marketing and SEO metrics that give us insight into what behaviors users are taking when they come across your website.
-A handful of inbound marketing analytics fall under the umbrella of user behavior, including click-through rate, dwell time, time on site, time on page, bounce rate and pages per session.
+User behaviour analytics are a set of marketing and SEO metrics that give us insight into what behaviours users are taking when they come across your website.
+A handful of inbound marketing analytics fall under the umbrella of user behaviour, including click-through rate, dwell time, time on site, time on page, bounce rate and pages per session.